juniper-automation/my-first-python-project/README.md

 ## Using [Docker](https://youtu.be/GHujl7c_-hg?t=4892)

-This app  is very easy to install and deploy in a Docker container.
+It is very simple to install and deploy this application in a Docker container.

 in my case I had to install Docker [Desktop](https://docs.docker.com/desktop/mac/install/)  for a MAC with Intell Chip
 ```sh